progit/progit/de/02-git-basics/01-chapter2.markdown

 This option displays the same information but with a diff directly following each entry.
 This is very helpful for code review or to quickly browse what happened during a series of commits that a collaborator has added.
 You can also use a series of summarizing options with `git log`.
 For example, if you want to see some abbreviated stats for each commit, you can use the `--stat` option:

 Diese Option zeigt also im Prinzip die gleiche Information wie zuvor, aber zusätzlich zu jedem Eintrag ein Diff.
 Das ist nützlich, um einen Code Review zu machen oder eben mal eine Reihe von Commits durch zu schauen, die ein Mitarbeiter angelegt hat.
-Außerdem gibt es verschiedene Optionen, die nützlich sind, um Dinge zusammen zu fassen.
+Außerdem gibt es verschiedene Optionen, die nützlich sind, um Dinge zusammenzufassen.
 Beispielsweise kannst du eine kurze Statistik über die jeden Commit mit der Option `--stat` anzeigen lassen:

 	$ git log --stat
 	commit ca82a6dff817ec66f44342007202690a93763949